 We currently have 20 faculty members, a number that’s been fairly constant for the past ten years.
 One of our faculty members holds a prestigious Canada Research Chair; Dr. Valerie Booth holds that title in the area of Membrane Proteins.
 Our other faculty carry out research that covers areas of molecular biology, development and differentiation, human nutrition and metabolism, biophysical and structural biochemistry, and food science.

 The department attracts a high number of majors to its two principal undergraduate programs – Biochemistry, and Biochemistry(Nutrition).
-For Fall 2014 there are about 250 registered majors.
+For Fall 2015 there are about 250 majors.
 We have an advising office where a staff member is able to help students plan their programs and assist them when academic difficulties arise.
 We have a number of scholarships and bursaries that have been established specifically for our students.
 And, at the end of each academic year, we hold a luncheon for family and friends of that year’s graduating class.
 Our undergraduates have a very successful Biochemistry Society with its own space in the department.
 They organize mixers several times a year as well as an end-of-year semi-formal dinner and dance.

 Lastly, successful research and teaching in any department depends on its staff.
 We are blessed in that regard with a small but highly dedicated cadre of staff who keep the wheels turning daily for faculty and students.
 Typically there are about a dozen employees engaged in support of administrative, teaching and research activities.